-Unemployment rate has been increasing since 2013 and increased a further 60% to 4.3% in 2017.
-This remains well below the QLD unemployment rate of 6.1%.
+Unemployment rate has been increasing since 2013 and increased a further throught to 2018.
+This remains well below the Qld unemployment rate of 6.1%.
 Interviewees relate this drop to decreases in CSG activity and report job security is now concerning the community, especially the youth of Roma.